JonMoriSenpai/discord-botlists/README.md

         shard_id: undefined,
         shard_count: undefined,
       },
-      false
+      false,
+      undefined,
+      true,
+      true
     )
   );
 });
 // Above Data should replaced with undefined with appropiate data for post request

-// OR Post using AutoPoster on every 82 Seconds
+// OR Post using AutoPoster on every 2 * 60 * 1000 Milli-Seconds

 var Interval_Id = Botlist.autoPoster(
   {